Transcripts and Proof of Degree

 The applicant is responsible for obtaining all transcripts.
 University of Denver students and alumni do not need to provide University of Denver transcripts.

-Applicants who have earned a degree outside the U.S. also must submit proof of graduation, typically through a degree certificate or diploma.
-Official study abroad transcripts are required unless the course titles, grades and credit earned abroad appear on another transcript.
-Applicants educated outside the United States are encouraged to contact the Office of Graduate Studies or the appropriate admission office for assistance regarding transcript-related materials.
+Applicants who have earned a degree outside the United States must submit proof of graduation, typically through a degree certificate or diploma.
+Official study abroad transcripts are required unless the course titles, grades and credits earned abroad appear on another transcript.
+Applicants educated outside the U.S. are encouraged to contact the Office of Graduate Education or the appropriate admission office for assistance regarding transcript-related materials.

-The University of Denver will consider paper transcripts official when delivered to the University of Denver in a sealed envelope from the issuing institution or a third-party agency acting on behalf of the institution provided the following criteria are met:
+The University of Denver will consider paper transcripts official when delivered to the University of Denver in a sealed envelope from the issuing institution provided the following criteria are met:

 The University of Denver will consider electronic transcripts official from a domestic institution provided the following criteria are met:

 - The transcript is certified as official from the college or university using a third-party agency for the certification process.
-Approved agencies include Army/American Council on Education Registry Transcript System (AARTS), National Student Clearinghouse, Naviance, Royall and Company, and Scrip-Safe.
+Approved agencies include Joint Services Transcript (JST), National Student Clearinghouse, Parchment, and Royall and Company.
 The University of Denver reserves the right to rescind approval of the above-mentioned agencies based on changes in technology utilized by the agency.
 Upon request, the Office of the Registrar will take into consideration a third-party vendor other than the aforementioned agencies.

 - The transcript must be received from the third-party agency by a University official.